makrai/notes/qui22-core-human-value-dataset.md

 ## Result and Analysis

 * pre-trained language models perform better than the fastText baseline
-* no noticeable difference between the Transformer variants.
-The prediction
+* no noticeable difference between the Transformer variants
-* sample imbalance across different value splits and labels (Figure 4), ~> we release another two versions of ValueNet: ValueNet (balanced) and ValueNet (augmented).
-The original dataset is balanced by subsampling the
+* sample imbalance across different value splits and labels (Figure 4), ~> we release another two versions of ValueNet: balanced and augmented
   * we augment the neutral class of the original ValueNet by assigning AMT results with less worker agreement to “unrelated”
   * Data distribution of the balanced and augmented versions in the Appendix
-* prediction accuracy in different value splits (Table 3), we find that
+* prediction accuracy in different value splits (Table 3)
-  * reducing the sample number of BENEVOLENCE hurts the model performance in that dimension.
-Looking at the F1 score of each class in Table 2, we
+  * reducing the sample number of BENEVOLENCE hurts the model performance in that dimension
-  * augmenting the neutral class improves the F1(0) but reduces F1(1) and F1(-1).
-We leave it a future work to further improve the performance
+  * augmenting the neutral class improves the F1(0) but reduces F1(1) and F1(-1)

 # Persona-Chat

-* values are closely related to one’s personality, we first assess our value model on a personalized dialogue dataset: Persona-Chat (Zhang+ 2018).
-The
+* values are closely related to one’s personality, we first assess our value model on a personalized dialogue dataset: Persona-Chat (Zhang+ 2018)
 * Persona-Chat dataset contains multi-turn dialogues conditioned on personas
   * Each persona is encoded by at least 5 sentences of text, a _profile_
   * eg “I like to ski”, “I enjoying walking for exercise”, “I have 4 children”,